TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Link/Index.rst

 .. note::

-   The value of TCA type :php:`email` columns is automatically trimmed before being stored in the database.
+   The value of TCA type :php:`link` columns is automatically trimmed before being stored in the database.
 Therefore, the :php:`eval=trim` option is no longer needed and should be removed from the TCA configuration.
+The only valid option for :php:`eval` is :php:`null`.

 .. toctree::
-   :titlesonly:
+   :hidden:

    Properties/Index